Prairie Rivers Network works to protect Illinois’ rivers for people, fish, and wildlife.

 You can read our strategic plan for more information on our vision for healthy waterways and how we will achieve that goal.

 Prairie Rivers Network was established in 1967 under the leadership of Bruce and Patricia Hannon as they engaged others to oppose the construction of the Army Corps of Engineers’ Oakley Reservoir on the Sangamon River near Decatur.
 Oakley Reservoir would have put hundreds of acres of Allerton Park, a locally cherished natural area in Central Illinois, underwater and flooded thousands more adjacent acres.
 This group of concerned and dedicated citizens incorporated as the Committee on Allerton Park as a 501 (c) 3 non-profit organization.
-They battled the dam for many years halting its appropriation progress in 1975 and deauthorizing it at the federal level in 1981.
+They battled the dam for many years halting its appropriation progress in 1975 and deauthorizing it at the federal level in late 1985.

 In 1973, the group realized that a locally focused effort could not stop the Oakley Dam which was part of an overall national program.
 They formed a sister organization under the same board called the Coalition on American Rivers (COAR) to organize opposition to similar Corps dams and other projects throughout the Midwest.
 As a 501 (c ) 4 organization, it was able to lobby in Washington and at the state level.